Key Takeaways

 - Layout changes.
 Relocating the sink, stove, or dishwasher requires new plumbing, electrical, and possibly gas line work.

-How Does Kitchen Size Affect Full Renovation Costs?
+How Does Kitchen Size Affect Renovation Cost?

-Mid-Grade Full Renovation ($50,000 to $75,000)
+Budget Full Renovation ($25,000 to $45,000)

 Typical selections:

-- Semi-custom cabinets with soft-close doors
+- Semi-custom cabinets with soft-close doors and drawers ($150 to $650 per linear foot)

 - Quartz or granite countertops

-- Stainless steel appliances from brands like GE, Whirlpool, or KitchenAid
+- Stainless steel appliances from GE, Whirlpool, or KitchenAid ($5,000 to $9,000 for the suite)

-- Ceramic or porcelain tile flooring
+- Ceramic or porcelain tile flooring, or quality luxury vinyl plank

-- Standard lighting fixtures with some under-cabinet options
+- Recessed lighting with under-cabinet LED strips

-Luxury Full Renovation ($120,000+)
+Luxury Full Renovation ($120,000 to $200,000+)

 Typical selections:

-- Professional-grade appliances from Sub-Zero, Wolf, or Thermador
+- Professional-grade appliances from Sub-Zero, Wolf, Thermador, or Miele ($15,000 to $40,000+ for the suite)

-- Hardwood or premium large-format tile flooring
+- Hardwood or large-format porcelain tile flooring

-- Designer tile or natural stone backsplash
+- Designer stone or handmade tile backsplash

-- Smart home integrated lighting systems
+- Smart home-integrated lighting systems

 - Designer hardware and specialty fixtures